keyax/mongo_core/README.md

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

 Supported Docker versions
-This image is officially supported on Docker version 1.13.0.
+This image is officially supported on Docker version 18.00.

-Support for older versions (down to 1.6) is provided on a best-effort basis.

 Please see the Docker installation documentation for details on how to upgrade your Docker daemon.